-Early Placement packets can be obtained from the

-Job Placement/Career & Community Resources Office (CCR)

-WORK PERMITS CAN BE OBTAINED FROM YOUR ASSOCIATE SCHOOL.L.
+Early Placement Jobready WBL enrollment forms can be obtained from the Office of Work-Based Learning or CVCC instructor.
+WORK PERMITS CAN BE OBTAINED FROM YOUR ASSOCIATE SCHOOL.

 GRADING GUIDELINES

 The following guidelines will be used in determining grades.
 Grades are posted in letterform using this scale.